maximilianmeinzer/Video-Game-Sales-Data-Analysis-Project/README.md

 * Removing the 2020 outlier from the Year column.
 * Excluding records with missing Publisher (NULL or 'N/A' entries).

-By doing this, I avoided repeating these filtering and transformation steps in every single exploration query, making my code cleaner, faster, and less prone to errors.
+By doing this, I avoided repeating these filtering and transformation steps in every single exploration query.
 All the following analyses will query directly from this CleanedVGSales CTE.
+To access the refined dataset each query has to be pasted directly beneath the CTE within the SQL file.

+### 2. Analyzing Overall Market Performance

+**Top 10 Best Selling Games:** Identifies the ten games with the highest global sales

+**Total Sales by Platform:** Summarizes total global sales for each gaming platform to identify dominant platforms by using an aggregate function and `GROUP BY`

+**Total Sales by Genre:** Calculates the total global sales for each game genre to identify the most popular genres

+**Average Sales per Game by Genre:**

+### 3. Trends over Time

+Games per Year

+Yearly Sales Trends for Top 3 Genres

+### 4. Publisher, Regional, & Segment Deep Dives

+Nintendo's Top 5 Bestselling Games

+Games Released after 2000 with over 10 Million Sales in North America

+Publishers with more than 100 Games Released and Total Sales

+Games that sold better in JP than NA

+Top 3 Most Sold Genres in Japan

 ## Tools Used